-SEMrush (voted the best SEO software suite at the recent US Search Awards) is fast becoming THE best all-in-one SEO Toolset available to marketers in 2017 (which is why it features so prominently in my best SEO software roundup).
+SEMrush (voted the best SEO software suite at the recent US Search Awards) is fast becoming one of best all-in-one SEO Toolset available to marketers in 2018 (which is why it features so prominently in my best SEO software roundup).

 I use it every day.
 In this article, I will explain how to analyse a website ranking history using the tool.